KingAkeem/KingAkeem/README.md

 ### 🌱 Current Projects
 - **[TorBot](https://github.com/DedSecInside/TorBot)** 🚀

-TorBot is an OSINT tool used to scour the dark web for various information using a CLI.
+TorBot is a powerful OSINT (Open Source Intelligence) tool designed to meticulously search the depths of the dark web via a command-line interface (CLI), extracting diverse and valuable information.

 - **[gotor](https://github.com/DedSecInside/gotor)**

-A set of programs that provides the capability to visualize data structures such as trees based on webpage metadata.

-🌟 Open Source Contributions
-I'm a firm believer in the power of open-source collaboration.
-I actively contribute to various projects, both big and small.
-Working with a diverse community has been incredibly rewarding, and I encourage you to take a look at some of my contributions.
+This program offers robust web-scraping capabilities for efficiently gathering URLs from websites.
+It can be executed via a versatile Command Line Interface (CLI) or accessed as a REST API.
+Developed entirely in Golang, it incorporates a sophisticated docker multi-stage build process that encompasses both the Tor network and the server infrastructure.

 📈 GitHub Stats
 [![Akeem King's GitHub stats](https://github-readme-stats.vercel.app/api?username=KingAkeem)](https://github.com/anuraghazra/github-readme-stats)